GAM-team/GAM/docs/Users-Drive-Files-Display.md

 * `oneitemperrow` - Display each of a files ACls on a separate row with all of the other file fields.
 This produces a CSV file that can be used in subsequent commands without further script processing.

-The `countsonly` option doesn't display any indididual file data, it lists the total number of files that the use can access and the mumber of files by MIME type.
+The `countsonly` option doesn't display any indididual file data, it lists the total number of files that the user can access and the mumber of files by MIME type.

 The `countsonly` suboption `summary none|only|plus` specifies display of a summarization of file counts across all users specified in the command.